Red-exe-Engineer/The-Hello-World-Archive/README.md

 # The Hello World Archive

 Welcome to The Hello World Archive!
 This is a collection of "hello world" programs in different programming languages.
-A "hello world" program is a simple program that outputs the text "Hello, world!" to the console or screen, and it is often used as a basic introduction to a programming language.
+A "hello world" program is a simple program that outputs the text "Hello, world!" to the console or screen, it's often used as a basic introduction to a programming language.

 ## Contributing